-Most people would not be able to handle the challenges of these treks if it wasn’t for the porters helping with all the lifting, preparing and cheering.
+Most people would not be able to handle the challenges of these treks if it wasn’t for the porters helping with all the lifting, preparing, and cheering.
 They are the backbone of our company and the reason why Pasang Sherpa created Mountain Sherpa Trekking & Expeditions, to begin with.
 He began in this industry as a porter and understands their needs better than anyone.
 We are dedicated and promise a better life to every member of our staff.
-This involves better sllary, providing all their gear including warm clothes, proper hiking shoes for high altitude trek and lodging.
+This involves a better salary, providing all their gear including warm clothes, proper hiking shoes for high altitude treks, and lodging.

-And we help their families by helping their village schools, providing school materials for their kids and medicine to health clinics in their villages.
+And we help their families by helping their village schools, providing school materials for their kids, and medicine to the health clinic of their villages.

-This trek includes four Nights Deluxe accommodations in Kathmandu at a comfortable and luxurious hotel.
-We have two different package options available as outlined below.
+This Best Everest Base Camp luxury trek includes four Nights of Deluxe accommodations in 5 Star Hotel in Kathmandu at a comfortable and luxurious hotel.
+We have two different hotel options available as outlined below.